Mind, body, and soul.....

 Not a lot to talk about, but Mastermind is pretty powerful close to the end of his life.
-His telepathic defences are amazing, able to bypass the likes of Jean and Rachel Gray.
+His telepathic offences are amazing, able to bypass the likes of Jean and Rachel Gray.

-His illusion creating is near peerless in terms of street level characters.
+His illusion creating is near peerless in terms of characters in general tbh.